 and then loops over the list of expressions and evaluates them from

-first to last using the run_eval
+first to last using the run_eval function. the result of

 the last expression is returned to the caller.